SUPPORT IN CRISIS?

 Cognitive Rehabilitation Program Launch

 Cognitive Rehabilitation program was developed at Coast Mental Health – the first of its kind in the province.
 This Program offers clients a combination of Cognitive Behavioral Therapy (CBT), Dialectal Behavioral Therapy (DBT), Cognitive Remediation, and outdoor activities to support people in recovery.
-Cognitive Rehabilitation assist with building a variety…Read More
+Cognitive Rehabilitation assist with building a variety of skills: social, problem solving, medication adherence, and overall functioning in people who struggle with mental illness.
+More recently, a virtual component to the program has been added – Cognitive Remediation Program, or what we like to call Virtual Brain Training.
+With the support of donors, we aim to expand this virtual program to reach more people in need.

 We join the Maple Ridge community